 #12 Keep your word

 If you promise something to a customer, make sure you will deliver on that in time.
 Letting your clients down is one of the worst things that can happen in your efforts to build good customer service.
 Customers don’t feel extra grateful when you outperform.
-However, they get angry when a business goes back on its word.
+However, they get grumpy when a business goes back on its word (and yes, you should then deal with angry clients).
 So, if you don’t want to lose clients, don’t do that.

 For instance, if you say you’ll get back on a client within the next 24 hours but you don’t, offer something to make up for it.
 If your client’s delivery goes awry, try to replace it and refund money for their time and trouble.
 This will make them feel better.
 You may lose some money in the long run.
 On the other hand, you’re likely to win customer’s trust.